SocketCluster/socketcluster/README.md

     workerController: 'worker.js',
     // balancerController: 'firewall.js', // Optional
     // storeController: 'store.js', // Optional
     // useSmartBalancing: true, // Optional - If true, load balancing will be based on session id instead of IP address.
-Defaults to false.
+Defaults to true.
-    rebootWorkerOnCrash: false, // Optional, makes debugging easier - Defaults to true (should be true in production),
+    rebootWorkerOnCrash: false // Optional, makes debugging easier - Defaults to true (should be true in production), });
-    addressSocketLimit: 50 // Optional, prevents malicious clients from hogging up unlimited sockets (memory) on your server - Defaults to 30
-});
 ```